 8.33.3.1 XMP metadata SEI message semantics

+The XMP metadata SEI message specifies an SEI message for XMP metadata.

+Extensible Metadata Platform (XMP) metadata is specified in ISO 16684-1: Graphic Technology – Extensible metadata platform (XMP) specification.
+[Ed.
+Note (GJS): Formal reference needed in clause 2.]
+XMP is widely deployed by digital cameras and digital image editing packages to record provenance and editing history with an image.
+The most common set of metadata included in XMP refers to a vocabulary defined by the Dublin Core Metadata Initiative (DCMI), e.g., to store information such as digital rights ownership and names of software packages used to modify the image.

-The xmp metadata SEI message indicates the xmp metadata, as specified by [1] in XML or [3] in JSON.
+The XMP metadata SEI message indicates the XMP metadata, as specified by [1] in XML or [3] in JSON.
+[Ed.
+Note: Fix or remove unresolved references and undefined abbreviations.]

-xmp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous xmp metadata SEI message in output order. xmp_cancel_flag equal to 0 indicates that xmp metadata information follows.
+xmp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous XMP metadata SEI message in output order. xmp_cancel_flag equal to 0 indicates that XMP metadata information follows.

 xmp_persistence_flag specifies the persistence of the XMP metadata SEI message for the current layer.